Psychotherapy may be short-term or long-term. We work with clients who are dealing with a variety of concerns such as:

 There are many reasons why couples/polycules decide to go to therapy together — to improve communication, resolve conflict, work on sexual dissatisfaction, and/or to find a healthy and amicable way to end the relationship.

-I listen carefully to each person’s experience while keeping in mind the shared goals and hopes of the couple/polycule.
-I also compassionately attend to how each person’s experiences in his/her/their own family of origin may unconsciously play out within the relationship and can help couples/polycules to find healthier ways of relating.
+We listen carefully to each person’s experience while keeping in mind the shared goals and hopes of the couple/polycule.
+We also compassionately attend to how each person’s experiences in his/her/their own family of origin may unconsciously play out within the relationship and can help couples/polycules to find healthier ways of relating.

 The overall goal of couples/polycules counseling is to strengthen the relationship by helping each member better understand each other, respect each other, and know each other's needs.